dwkstuart/xml-rule-builder/README.md

 - `initialRules?: RuleBlock | null` - Initial rule structure
 - `onValidationChange?: (isValid: boolean, errors: string[]) => void` - Callback when validation changes

-## Predefined Rule Types
+## Default Rule Types

-The library includes predefined rule types that cannot be modified by users:
+The library includes these default rule types that can be modified:

 - **Age**: Equals, Less Than, Greater Than, Between
 - **Date of Birth**: Before, After, On, Between